CopterExpress/clover/docs/en/auto_setup.md

   rospy.sleep(5)
   ```

-  > **Warning** Note that the parameter `auto_arm = True` is only set once on the first takeoff.
+  > **Warning** Note that the parameter `auto_arm=True` is only set once on the first takeoff.
 In other cases it should not be set True because it prevents overtaking the control.

 - If you want to add other points for the drone's mission, add another `navigate` and `rospy.sleep()`.
 Calculate time individually for each point, depending on the speed of flight and the distance between two points.